rinshadkv/medblock-assignment/readme.md

 ### EHRbase

-used EHRbase offical docker image and run it on a container and expose 8080
+used EHRbase official docker image and run it on a container and expose 8080

 ### HAPI FHIR

-used HAPI FHIR offical docker image and run it on a container and expose  8080
+used HAPI FHIR official docker image and run it on a container and expose  8080

 ### API Gateway